oliviermirat/ZebraZoomDocumentation/docs/behaviorAnalysis/dataapi.md

 ### getKinematicParametersPerBout

 You can retrieve kinematic parameters for each bout using the function below.
 It returns a dictionary mapping parameter names to values.
+If kinematic parameters were not calculated during the tracking process, they will automatically be calculated by the dataAPI and stored inside the hdf5 format.

 ```
 kinematicParameters = dataAPI.getKinematicParametersPerBout(videoName, numWell, numAnimal, numBout)